 I hope you had fun learning how to draw a submarine like the one depicted here.
 Remember that you can draw more versions of this vehicle using different colors, patterns and shapes.
 Many models are available for you to explore.
 You can se this lesson as a starting point and adapt all tips to create new watercrafts.
 Just be creative!

-Below, you can see all steps needed to complete this lesson grouped inside a single illustration.
+Above, you can see all steps needed to complete this lesson grouped inside a single illustration.
 Now that this lesson on how to draw a cartoon submarine is over, don't hesitate to try more vehicles from the same series here.
 A lot of options are available!
 Enjoy! :)